geoscixyz/em/content/maxwell4_tdem/circuitmodel_for_eminduction/transientresponse.rst

 .. math::
     H^s(\omega) = \imath \omega \int_{0}^{\infty} h^s_{on}(t) e^{-\imath \omega t} d t

-Therfore, the harmonic response is computable if the transient response :math:`h^s_{on}(t)` is known for :math:`t>0`.
+Therefore, the harmonic response is computable if the transient response :math:`h^s_{on}(t)` is known for :math:`t>0`.

 Impulse response